 We’ve made our own mistakes when setting up our campervan solar system.

-Hopefully this post will help you avoid these so you can get the best performance from your solar setup from the outset.
+This post will help you avoid these to get the best performance from your solar setup from the outset.

 This post is part of our series on campervan electrical components.

-If you’re new to electrics or van builds, take a look at our starter guide to campervan electrics first.
+If you’re new to electrics or van builds, look at our starter guide to campervan electrics first.

 - Ways of Wiring Multiple Solar Panels